This tutorial shows how to compute and interpret Price elasticity of demand (PED) in Excel using the XLSTAT statistical software.

 Goal of this tutorial

-The tool for price elasticity of demand analysis available in XLSTAT will be used to compute elasticities and display the results.
+The tool for price elasticity of demand analysis available in XLSTAT has been used to compute elasticities and display the results.
 The dialog box allows to directly select prices and demand (here units sold).
+We choose to compute arc elasticities.

 Setting the PED dialog box in XLSTAT